Sara Mearns: Career

 In 2013 Mearns starred in A Dancer's Dream, a New York Philharmonic production choreographed by Karole Armitage and conducted by Alan Gilbert, which was broadcast nationally.
 In 2015 she made her Broadway debut in the "Lonely Town" pas de deux from the Tony-nominated musical On the Town, choreographed by Joshua Bergasse.
 She has also collaborated with the modern dance choreographer Jodi Melnick, resulting in the piece performed at the Guggenheim Museum in November 2016.
 In 2017, Mearns performed the role of Victoria Page in Matthew Bourne's The Red Shoes in New York City Center.

 Selected repertoire

 Mearns' repertoire with the New York City Ballet includes:

 Personal life

 In November 2012, Mearns met Joshua Bergasse when she was auditioning for a featured dancing role on Smash.
-The dance number was cut, but two started dating a few months later.
+The dance number was cut, but the two started dating a few months later.
 After five years of dating, they got engaged on Valentine's Day.
-They were married on November 3, 2018 in Sunset Beach, North Carolina.
+They were married on November 3, 2018, in Sunset Beach, North Carolina.
 Because Bergasse is a choreographer, they collaborate on each other's projects.
 They have also worked on projects together since their marriage such as Rodgers and Hart's I Married an Angel and a dance piece starring Mearns at the Fire Island Dance Festival.
+The couple divorced in 2024.